soumetsuuu/proof_loc/README.md

 # Location Proof with SP1 zkVM

-Zeroknowledge proof system for iOSstyle location attestations using [SP1](https://github.com/succinctlabs/sp1).
+Zero knowledge proof system for iOSstyle location attestations (in this project: represented as a P256 ECDSA singature) using [SP1](https://github.com/succinctlabs/sp1).
 Proves that a cryptographically signed location satisfies a constraint (bounding box, circle, or polygon) without revealing the exact coordinates.

 - **PrivacyPreserving**: Exact coordinates never leave the zkVM; only constraint satisfaction is proven
-- **Cryptographic Verification**: P256 ECDSA signature verification inside the zkVM (without precompile)
+- **Cryptographic Verification**: P256 ECDSA signature verification inside the zkVM (without precompile optimizations)
 - **Constraint Types**: Bounding box, circular radius, or arbitrary polygon regions
 - Constraint parameters are hashed (SHA256) and committed in the proof